M-earnest/docker_workshop/workshop/advanced/creating.md

 `docker run my_first_docker`

-This will result in our default behaviour (CMD ["cat", "/info/README.md"]).
+This will result in our defined default behaviour (CMD ["cat", "/info/README.md"]).
 The output looks like this:

 ```
     (base) Michaels-MBP:my_first_docker me$ docker run my_first_docker